-Canyon that cannot be ignored.
+There are parallels between the LORP and Glen Canyon that cannot be ignored.
 Despite adaptive management recommendations necessary, and scientifically sound, to meet the goals and objectives established in the MOU and Stipulation and Order, these documents now hinder achievement of goals.
 In the case of Glen Canyon there was a single goal to use high flows to scour the streambed and deposit sediments in an effort to clean and replace beaches in the Colorado River below the dam.
-The LORP, on the other hand, has multiple goals and objectives which as to methodology.